sparkutils/quality/docs/getting_started/connect.md

 The other non-loading functionality is represented as Spark Connect compatible sql function calls that require the [SparkSessionExtension](../getting_started/#using-the-sql-functions-on-spark-thrift-hive-servers).

-This includes the runners themselves:
+This includes the runners themselves, which also get dsl equivalents:

 * [dq_rule_runner](../../sqlfunctions/#dq_rule_runner)
 * [rule_engine_runner](../../sqlfunctions/#rule_engine_runner)